 Note that such freedom *isn’t* a zero sum game.
 Every single person can remake the world.
 Creation and discovery are not exclusive acts.
 A society where every person was equally unleashed, to discover titanic insights or create profoundly moving art, would not be a gray world of mediocrity because impact and influence is not a scarce good.
 We can each be heroes, we can each change everything, we can each bring more options into the world.

 But it’s not so simple even as just maximizing the number of choices available.
 Not only must we have choices, we must also be able to meaningfully sort through them and discard the irrelevant ones.
 Sure you have the option to make choices based on illusions about the world, but what good is that choice if it will not interact with reality in a way that actualizes your goals?
 This problem becomes far more apparent in something like AI research where you quickly realize how many infinities of choice are contained in something as simple as “going to the grocery store.”
 Should you bring a compass?
 Walk on your head?
 What about the roadmap in your head, does it match the street conditions now?
 Should you wear garments?
 Of what nature should these garments take?
 Should you just steal your groceries?
-Does your belief in the amount of currency pointed to by your cards match the reality of the capitalist ledger assigned to you?
+Does your belief in the amount of currency pointed to by your cards match the reality of the bank ledger assigned to you?
 Will a cop or immigrant-enforcement authority try to assault you after racial profiling you based on their internal map of biases and obligations?
 Should you get the Winter-fresh or Evergreen toothpaste?
 Etc. ad-nauseum.
 We sort through these freedoms with almost no conscious awareness but it’s actually a quite computationally dense optimization problem.
 Efficiency is, more or less, a sorting problem.

 In other words, problems like “over-choice” reveal there are both internal and external throttles on freedom.
 Our brains can handle a remarkable amount of sorting but reach a structural multiprocessing limit (something like our brain’s RAM) at some point or another.
 In addition to that, our freedoms can be restricted by external factors such as marginalization or a tree in the road.
 Additionally, how accurately our multi-leveled internal maps model the external territory of base reality impacts the effectiveness of our choices.
 What’s more, even our perception of which choices exist changes what we’re capable of.
 There’s a constant tension between the internal and external loci of freedom with both of their structural and subjective limits.